 Financial Aid Notification and Refund Policy

-Applicants are notified of aid eligibility by letter after applications have been reviewed.
+Applicants are notified of aid eligibility by letter or electronic letter after applications have been reviewed.
 Financial aid may consist of a combination of grant, loan, and/or work assistance.

 The Federal Work Study (FWS) program at Temple promotes part-time employment of college students with demonstrated financial need.
 FWS is awarded as part of the student's financial aid package, but the award is not credited to the student's tuition account.

 Employment may be within the university or at other public and private non-profit organizations.
 All university work-study job openings are posted on StudentJobs@Temple.
 Students can reach StudentJobs@Temple via the TUPortal.
 Select "Students" under "TULinks" and find StudentJobs@Temple under "Other Links."
 Please note that students are responsible for arranging their own employment.

 Summer Federal Work-Study Program awards need-based funds to full-time students currently enrolled in degree or certificate programs.
 The Student Financial Services Office compiles a list of available positions, but you must arrange your own employment.
 You must complete a separate Temple Summer Financial Aid application as well as the FAFSA.
 Both applications are available on the SFS web site under the "Applying for Aid" section, or please call the Student Financial Services Office at 215-204-2244 to request both applications.